craigthomas/NeuralNetwork/README.md

 The project contains code to:

-* Take a set number of pictures with the Kinect camera
 * Train a machine learning model to detect an object within a set of pictures
 * Use the Kinect to determine if a picture contains the object

 For more information on the project, [read my blog posts on the project](http://craigthomas.ca/blog/2014/08/04/deer-detection-with-machine-learning-part-1/)

+Some code has recently moved around.
+The code to take pictures with a Kinect still exists, but has moved to a [new GitHub repo](https://github.com/craigthomas/KinectTimeLapse).

 ## License